skiqh/jade-precompiler/README.md

 ###Parameter objects
 It is possible to pass an object to each of the jade files.
-Define it under the key `constants`
+Define it under the key `constants` __The `constants` section will fade out in future releases.
+Versions from 0.1.0 and up will not pass the `constants` object to the jade templates.
+Instead, the whole `kanso.json` will be made available to the templates. -- see below.__

 ```javascript
   ...